wp-plugins/orbisius-cyberstore/readme.txt

 == Changelog ==

+= 2.0.2 =
+* Added links to add product and products on the add product page

 = 2.0.1 =
 * Removed .htaccess as it was cause the plugin not to work with some apache servers
 * Added an index.html file in the data folder in case the .htaccess file doesn't stop people.